Drug and Alcohol Free Workplace

 - All medical plans that the Academy sponsors include diagnosis and treatment for use/abuse of controlled substances, Professional Staff Members and Students are encouraged to use such coverage as is required on an individual basis.

 - At its discretion, the Academy may require, as a condition of employment, Professional Staff Member or Student who violates this policy to successfully complete a drug abuse assistance or rehabilitation program to the extent the program is covered by the individual's health insurance benefits.

 - The Academy retains the right to initiate pre-employment drug screening and to test for cause.
 The Academy is firmly committed to establishing and maintaining a 'drug-free workplace' and encourages all Professional Staff Members and Students active participation and compliance.

-- In accordance with applicable state law(s), the Academy will, as required, report to the appropriate professional board any substantial evidence that a licensed/certified professional has an active substance addictive disease for which he or she is diverting a controlled substance or is mentally or physically incompetent to carry out the duties of his or her license, regardless of whether or not the Professional Staff Member or Student is receiving treatment.
+- In accordance with applicable state law(s), the Academy will, as required, report to the appropriate professional board any substantial evidence that a licensed/certified professional has an active substance addictive disease for which they are diverting a controlled substance or is mentally or physically incompetent to carry out the duties of their license, regardless of whether or not the Professional Staff Member or Student is receiving treatment.

 - Any Professional Staff Members and Students who are convicted under a criminal drug statute for a violation of such statute will within five days of such conviction, notify the Human Resources Department.

 - A Professional Staff Member and Student is responsible for being fit for duty when reporting to work and during working hours.
 In addition, a Professional Staff Member and Student is expected to maintain a lifestyle which will not negatively impact upon their ability to perform their job safely, productively and efficiently; and, for observing the regulations and procedures set forth in this policy.